mit-pdos/sigmaos/tutorial/01_local_dev.md

 on the docker socket using:

 ```
-sudo chmod 666 /var/run/docker.sock
+sudo chmod 0666 /var/run/docker.sock
 ```

 ## Building SigmaOS Locally

 We have two build configurations for SigmaOS: `local` and `aws`. `local` is intended for development and correctness testing, whereas `aws` is intended for performance benchmarking and multi-machine deployments (including CloudLab).
 The primary differences are:
-  - `local` builds the user `procs` directly into the `sigmaos` container, which enables offline development. `aws` builds the user `procs` in a dedicated build container and uploads them to an AWS S3 bucket, omitting them from the `sigmaos` container.
+  - `local` builds all `procs` locally and stores them in the local host file system (rather than copying them to the target docker images) to speed up build times. `aws` copies some of the proc binaries (e.g. `linux` and `kernel` binaries) to the target docker images, and uploads user `proc` binaries to an AWS S3 bucket.
 This keeps the `sigmaos` container small, decreases its cold-start time, and mirrors a more realistic deployment scenario, in which the datacenter provider would download tenant's binaries into a generic `sigmaos` container before running them.